appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mongodb/README.md

 ### Insert Documents

 This command inserts one or more documents and returns a document containing the status of all inserts.
-The following fields are supported in Appsmith for this command :
+You can pass the below parameters to Insert Documents:

 * **Collection Name**: This field specifies the name of the MongoDB collection where you want to insert documents.